 Meals Bring food for all meals.
-Klonderee Camp Staff will NOT provide ANY meals for Meals participants.
-It is recommended that all meals be cooked and served hot to T provide warmth to the Scouts.
+Klonderee Camp Staff will NOT provide ANY meals for participants.
+It is recommended that all meals be cooked and served hot to provide warmth to the Scouts.
 Tents Bring your best winter tents.
-Sleds To sled on the hill.
-To help transport gear to your campsite.
-Tubes/Sleds For tubing/sledding hill.
+Sleds/Tubes Sleds to help transport gear to your campsite.
 Tubes for individuals or groups and sleds for individuals or groups for use during the tubing/sledding event.
-Firewood and Fires are allowed at campsites if contained within a fire pan/barrel.
-Ashes must Fire Pan be bagged and disposed of (cold) in the trash.
-Troops should bring their own fire pan and firewood.
+Helmets Helmets are required for some of the events.
+The Troop may want to bring a few extra helmets in case any Scouts forget their own.
+Bike and ski helmets ok.
+Firewood and Fire Pan If there are no fire restrictions over the weekend of Klondoree, fires are allowed at campsites if contained within a fire pan/barrel.
+Ashes must be bagged and disposed of (cold) in the trash.
+Troops should bring their own firewood; some fire barrels will be available to borrow at the camp.
 Sleeping Bags Troops should have additional sleeping bags, blankets, and other warm sleeping accommodations in case Scouts are not adequately prepared for winter camping.
-Shovel To remove snow from camp sites.
+Hand Warmers Hand warmers are great to have when the temperature drops Shovel To remove snow from camp sites.
 First Aid Kit A First Aid Station will be open during Klonderee at the Wooten Lodge location.
-Troops and Scouts should have first aid supplies to handle small accidents .
-Tarps To use on the snow or over a tent.
+Troops and Scouts should have first aid supplies to handle small accidents Tarps To use on the snow or over a tent.
 Water Please bring your own water.
 There is limited water supply this time of year.
 Trash Troops must collect their own trash and may dispose of garbage bags in the dumpsters near the lakefront central buildings before leaving.
-Lanterns When the sun goes down it's extremely dark!
+Lanterns When the sun goes down it is extremely dark!
 Troops should bring propane lanterns or other light sources at night.
-Stoves As NO meals will be provided, troops should bring a stove to cook food, if a fire will not be adequate.
-Propane Heaters Consider heaters to keep the Scouts warm - ensure proper ventilation in the tents/shelters!
+Stoves As NO meals will be provided, troops should bring a stove to cook food, if a fire will not be adequate (or if a fire restriction is in effect) Propane Heaters Consider heaters to keep the Scouts warm - ensure proper ventilation in the tents/shelters!
 The First Aid Station/North Barn may be used in an emergency.
 Kitchen Setup Bring whatever tools are necessary to cook and eat your prepared meals.
 Flags Post an American flag and your troop flag at your camp.
-Tour Permit Tour Permits will be reviewed at check in.
-Event Please see the "Events" section of this handbook to make sure your troop has Equipment all the necessary equipment to participate in the events like fishing, fire starting, and hockey, etc.